tdilauro/Simplified-wiki/Deployment-Instructions.md

 # TODO: pip install uwsgi?
 ```

-The content server also needs to have Xvfb installed:
+The content server also needs to have Xvfb and Java installed:

 ```
 # Content server only
+sudo yum install java
 sudo yum install xorg-x11-server-Xvfb
 ```